hanford/angular-vdom/readme.md

 [![NPM][angular-vdom-icon]][angular-vdom-url]

-angular-vdom allows you to take advantage of ultra high performance rendering with virtual-dom components in an angular 1.5 application, under the hood anguar-vdom takes advantage of angulars new .component() lifecycle hooks and is perfect for stateless components
+angular-vdom allows you to have ultra high performance rendering with virtual-dom components angular 1.5.
+Under the hood, anguar-vdom takes uses the new .component() lifecycle hooks and works perfectly with stateless components

 #### How?
 angular-vdom uses [virtual-dom](https://github.com/Matt-Esch/virtual-dom) and [main-loop](https://github.com/raynos/main-loop), take a look at the source.. it's super straight forward